maxpmaxp/pdfreader/doc/tutorial.rst

     - XObject images
     - inline images

-Every kind represented by its own class (:class:`~pdfreader.types.objects.Image` and :class:`~pdfreader.types.content.InlineImage`)
+Every one is represented by its own class (:class:`~pdfreader.types.objects.Image` and :class:`~pdfreader.types.content.InlineImage`)

 Let's extract some pictures now!
-They are accessible through :attr:`~pdfreader.viewer.SimplePDFDocument.canvas` Have a look at `page 8  <examples/pdfs/tutorial-example.pdf#page=8>`_ of the sample document.
+They are accessible through :attr:`~pdfreader.viewer.SimplePDFViewer.canvas` attribute.
+Have a look at `page 8  <examples/pdfs/tutorial-example.pdf#page=8>`_ of the sample document.
 It contains a fax message, and is is available on :attr:`~pdfreader.viewer.SimpleCanvas.inline_images` list.